electricimp/imp-central-impt/TestingGuide.md

 # impt Testing Guide

-This additional guide is intended for developers and testers who use the impt tool to test IMP libraries or other IMP code.
-The impt tool supersedes the [previous version of impTest](https://github.com/electricimp/impTest) and now includes it as a part of the impt.
+This additional guide is intended for developers and testers who use the impt tool to test IMP libraries or other IMP code by unit tests which are created with the [*impUnit*](https://github.com/electricimp/impUnit) test framework.
+The impt tool supersedes the [previous version of impTest](https://github.com/electricimp/impTest) and includes it as a part of the impt now.

 First of all, please read the root [readme file](./README.md) that covers all basic and common aspects of the impt tool.